Fahdshema/Multi-AI-agents-Orchestration-Porject/README.md

 - *"Search for the latest news about the latest Ferrari model, summarize it, and save it in the LlamaIndex database.
 After that, make 3 different queries on the database to check if the information was stored correctly.
 Finally, send me a report by email to your_email@gmail.com"*

-AutoCodeAgent introduces RAG (Retrieval-Augmented Generation) capabilities, empowering the system with multi RAG techniques, each having its own ingestion and retrieval tools.
+ IntelliForge AI – Autonomous Multi-Agent System for Intelligent Code Generation introduces RAG (Retrieval-Augmented Generation) capabilities, empowering the system with multi RAG techniques, each having its own ingestion and retrieval tools.
 The system uses many persistent Database integrated in Docker, like Vector ChromaDB, Graph Neo4j, and Others.
 The great potential of this agent lies in its ability to use many RAG techniques as tools for both ingestion and retrieval.
 For example, to save a web search in the database, simply create the prompt specifying the tool, such as: search for the latest news on Elon Musk and save it in the database using the tool: "ingest_hybrid_vector_graph_rag_db"